Blog

 • Increased urination

 Still, people with diabetes should be cautious with biotin supplements because they might impact blood glucose levels.
-Biotin can also affect lab test results, in particular, thyroid hormone panels.
+Biotin can also affect lab test results, in particular thyroid hormone panels.

-If you’re taking other supplements with biotin, be aware that alpha-lipoic acid and vitamin B5 (pantothenic acid) can prevent your body from properly absorbing biotin — and biotin can prevent the absorption of these supplements too.
+If you’re taking other supplements with biotin, be aware that alpha-lipoic acid and vitamin B5 (pantothenic acid) can prevent your body from properly absorbing biotin — and biotin can prevent the absorption of these supplements, too.

-Using Biotin for Hair Loss: The Final Word
+Biotin for Hair Loss: The Final Word

 Biotin is a key factor in keratin production, but what can biotin actually do for hair?
+Here’s what to keep in mind about biotin for hair growth:

 • Biotin deficiency can lead to hair loss.
 It’s unlikely — though not impossible — that your hair loss is the result of a vitamin B7 deficiency.